 The clearer your user stories are, the better each department can clearly understand the requirements and estimate the time needed to complete the work.

 In scrum, user story mapping should be collaborative.
-User stories don’t necessarily need to have everything written out perfectly in advance.
+User stories don’t necessarily need to have everything written out perfectly in advance by some ultra-prepared scrum master.

 Now, I’m far from perfect when it comes to writing user stories.
 I’ve found that the best user stories are written in collaboration with the team, rather than in isolation.
 A truly useful user story should provide a common language for team members with different skills.
 For example, marketing professionals and software engineers often seem to view the world in totally different ways — and that’s what is so great about user stories.
 User stories can unite teams with differing perspectives.